orenzah/inet/showcases/emulation/index.rst

     scheduler class responsible for synchronization.
 Using this method, the simulation is run according to real time.

-  - ``OppClock``: A hypothetical method; the clocks of real applications running on the host OS are synchronized to the clock of the simulation.
+  - (``OppClock``: A hypothetical method; the clocks of real applications running on the host OS are synchronized to the clock of the simulation.
+Note that this is just an idea; it's not available yet.)

 -  Communication: